 Spellings will be set on a Friday and the test will be the following Friday morning.
 Spellings will be recorded in the blue homework books and you can practise in the book or on separate sheets of paper – as you are Year 5/6s it is now your responsibility to record your practice.

-Our PE day this term is Monday - Basketball with Coach Matt.
+Our PE day this term is Tuesday - Gymnastics with Lisa.

 Please ensure you have your PE kits in school at all times for other sessions throughout the term.